python-attrs/attrs/docs/hashing.rst

 To enable caching of hash codes, pass ``cache_hash=True`` to ``@attrs``.
 This may only be done if ``attrs`` is already generating a hash function for the object.

-.. [#fn1] The hash is computed by hashing a tuple that consists of an unique id for the class plus all attribute values.
+.. [#fn1] The hash is computed by hashing a tuple that consists of a unique id for the class plus all attribute values.

 .. _definition: https://docs.python.org/3/glossary.html#term-hashable
 .. _`Python Hashes and Equality`: https://hynek.me/articles/hashes-and-equality/